Museum of National Art of Catalonia

 The trip to the top of the dome is a must do.
 There, you will see a panoramic view of the city with most of its landmark attractions.
 Behind, you can see the Olympic Park.

-Where is the National Art Museum of Catalonia located?
+Where is the Museum of National Art of Catalonia located?

-A Visit to the National Museum of Art
+A Visit to the Museum of National Art of Catalonia

 This current Museum puts together the collections of the Catalonia Museum of Art (founded in 1934) and the Museum of Modern Art (founded in 1945).To visit the Museum is easy.
 The area, Plaza Espanya, is accessible by public transport including the Metro.
 Once you reach Plaza Espanya, you won't miss the Palau Nacional where the Museum is.
 You will also see the escalators leading up all the way to the Museum making access a delight for seniors.